EnigmaBridge/ebaws.py/connections.md

   * Once verified, certificate is downloaded

 * Test if 8443 is reachable on the `public-ipv4`
-  * Simple TCP connect to the `public-ipv4:8443` is made
+  * Simple TCP connect to the `public-ipv4:8443` is made from the localhost.